Benburb Street: Location

 Benburb Street runs parallel with the River Liffey from Queen Street to Parkgate Street, running along the southern side of Collins Barracks.
 The LUAS red line runs along the street and Museum Luas stop is located on the street.

 History

 The street was originally named as Barrack Street as it was close to the former Royal Barracks (later renamed Collins Barracks).
 The section closest to Queen Street was known as Tighe Street, but previously known as the Gravel Walk up to circa 1780 where it faced onto a beach on the River Liffey referred to as the slip.
 Tighe was a reference to the family of Richard Tighe who owned land in the area.
 Both streets were amalgamated and renamed Benburb Street in 1890 which was a reference to the Battle of Benburb in County Armagh in 1646.

 Oxmantown Green and the Pipe Office were also located to the north of the street as detailed on John Rocque's maps of Dublin of the mid 18th century.

+In 1785, a drinking fountain was erected by the Lord Lieutenant Charles Manners, 4th Duke of Rutland to supply the people of Dublin with fresh water and located in the middle of what was then Barrack Street directly in front of the Royal Barracks.
+It was built of dressed granite to front, calp limestone to sides and rear with portland stone dressings and plaques.
+The Royal Square element of the barracks was demolished in 1889 during a typhoid epidemic and the drinking fountain was moved and rebuilt inside the barracks where it became a latrine and where it remains, although no longer in use, as of 2026.